TheEt1234/libox_computer/README.md

 - it also depends on [libox](https://github.com/TheEt1234/libox) for the coroutine sandboxing
   - optionally, not so much if you are a server... you can make libox a trusted mod and it will weigh the local variables and upvalues of the coroutine

-## Robot's depends
+## Robot's dependancies

-- pipeworks: everybody uses them and its perfect for me so... also without pipeworks the robot cant perform node modifying actions (relies on fake player) and injecting items
+- pipeworks: everybody uses them and its perfect for me so....
+- fakelib: for fake player support... so that the robot can do things that require... a player

 # License/credits

 - Code (Unless stated otherwise) - LGPLv3